 Reflect Us is an opportunity to look deeply externally and internally.
 We all have insecurities; passions; our sights set on something.
 We all have eyes, and yet how often do you look deeply into the eyes of a stranger?

-This impressive art installation is crafted from macro photographs of eyes of the homeless, and invites you to look at the majesty and fragility of the human condition.
-The craftsmanship of the pieces is a reflection of the complexity of the human body; the anonymity of the subjects a powerful demonstration of how little we know those we pass by on the street.
+This impressive art installation was crafted from macro photographs of eyes of the homeless, and invited you to look at the majesty and fragility of the human condition.
+The craftsmanship of the pieces was a reflection of the complexity of the human body; the anonymity of the subjects a powerful demonstration of how little we know those we pass by on the street.

 This installation was a gateway to eyes that are sometimes hard to look straight into, and aimed to shorten the distance between us, stripping away preconceptions of homelessness and focusing on our shared humanity.
 Beau Kerouac invited visitors to question how simply making eye contact can change someone’s day for the better through shared experience.
 A percentage of the sale for each piece of artwork will be donated to Julian House, a charity offering support to some of the most marginalised people in society – the homeless.